mkmark/x4-notes/README.md

   - drop collector
 - advanced mods
   - Prometheus hunting
-    - difficult because BUC will destroy your satellites so maybe hard to find these ships
+    - difficult because BUC will destroy your satellites so may be hard to find these ships
       - as an exception, Morning Star IV lets you deploy a lot of satellites, so hunting Prometheus here is easier
-      - automatic farming could be lowly efficient because most of the time these ships are cloaked
+      - automatic farming could be less efficient because most of the time these ships are cloaked
 - exceptional mods
-  - initial spawned Prometheus sometimes carry full exceptional mods
+  - initial spawned Prometheus sometimes carries full exceptional mods
   - chasis
-    - all BUC ships can be destroyed at no consequece to harvest exceptional chasis mods, so put some M ships on defense position with fire authorization set to ruthless, and a drop collector to farm on the same spot
+    - all BUC ships can be destroyed at no consequence to harvest exceptional chassis mods, so put some M ships on defense position order with fire authorization set to ruthless, and a drop collector to farm on the same spot
   - weapon
     - guild/war missions
   - shield
     - guild/war missions
-    - war missions that reward a L miner guarantee an exceptional shield mod
+    - war missions that reward an L miner guarantee an exceptional shield mod
   - engine
-    - guild/war missions, mostly often those need you to deploy resource probes
+    - guild/war missions, most often need you to deploy resource probes
-      - have shipd stationed at the deploying position to facilitate next time's operation, as the location pool is quite limited for these missions
+      - have ships stationed at the deploying position to facilitate next time's operation, as the location pool is quite limited for these missions

 see also